Blue Riband (biscuits)

 Gray Dunn itself did continue in business after its management team bought it from Nestle in 1997.
 It made its own brand biscuits for several UK supermarkets.
 It went into receivership in 2001.

-It was first marketed primarily in the North of UK, Switzerland, Europe, and in the U.S. It was re-launched in December 2004.
+It was first marketed primarily in the North of the UK, Switzerland, Europe, and in the U.S; it was re-launched in December 2004.
 The modern version is not as crisp as the original, and the chocolate layer is sweeter and thicker.
 Blue Riband's primary competitor is the KitKat bar, also manufactured by Nestlé since 1988, which is a similar product and a main reason for the redesign of Blue Riband.